 The two numbers I circled in red mean he has a high number of antibodies to a specific gluten protein and an enzyme complex formed by gluten.
 The enzyme complex is associated with celiac disease.
 The protein he has antibodies to cross-react with numerous tissues and proteins, including myelin basic protein, synapsin, and myocardial peptide.

 Myelin basic protein and synapsin are important for proper nerve function.
-If you have antibodies to myelin basic protein there is the potential of developing Multiple Sclerosis (MS).
+If you have antibodies to myelin basic protein there is the potential of developing a neurodegenerative illness.
 So the Mom understood the importance of keeping him off of gluten.
-This young boy may have developed MS as an adult if he ate gluten regularly like the average North American.
+This young boy may have developed a chronic nerve problem as an adult if he ate gluten regularly like the average North American.
 This was a very fulfilling case for me because it was all about preventing a chronic illness.

 What was also interesting about this case, is he said his heart felt funny when eating gluten.
 I expect he had some palpitations and his immune system was affecting the proteins in his heart (myocardial peptide).
 I used to get heart palpitations as well when I drank beer.
 Beer, in case you didn’t know, has gluten in it.

 If you’re not 100% committed to going gluten free, make sure you at least get a Cyrex Array 3 test done.
 If the test is negative, at least you know that having the odd piece of bread or piece of pizza isn’t going to harm your health.
 On the flip side, if the test shows you are positive, it will help reinforce the importance of going gluten free.